shreeyapatell/eco-advisor/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Synopsis
-Eco Advisor is a socio-environmental technological development used to provide kes insights into how users can reduce their carbon footprint by using Citibikes and recycling/composting.
+Eco Advisor is a socio-environmental technological development used to provide key insights into how users can reduce their carbon footprint by using Citibikes and recycling/composting.
 Users also have the ability to check the air quality of their locations.
 This data is ideally called through APIs (https://rapidapi.com/eskerda/api/citybikes/ and https://rapidapi.com/weatherbit/api/air-quality/).
 We used a combination of digital tools and software including Figma, React, css, jsx, axios, and APIs to construct this app.

 ## Available Scripts